yubobo/sourcegraph/doc/admin/install/docker/google_cloud.md

 }
 </style>

-This tutorial shows you how to deploy Sourcegraph to a single node running on Google Cloud Platform.
+This tutorial shows you how to deploy Sourcegraph to a single node running on Google Cloud.

-If you're just starting out, we recommend [installing Sourcegraph locally](/docs).
+If you're just starting out, we recommend [installing Sourcegraph locally](/admin/install).
 It takes only a few minutes and lets you try out all of the features.
 If you need scalability and high-availability beyond what a single-server deployment can offer, use the [Sourcegraph Data Center](https://github.com/sourcegraph/deploy-sourcegraph) deployment option.

 ---

-## Deploy to GCP VM
+## Deploy to Google Cloud VM

-- [Open your GCP cloud console](https://console.cloud.google.com/compute/instances) to create a new VM instance and click **Create Instance**
+- [Open your Google Cloud console](https://console.cloud.google.com/compute/instances) to create a new VM instance and click **Create Instance**
 - Choose an appropriate machine type (we recommend at least 2 vCPU and 7.5 GB RAM, more depending on team size and number of repositories/languages enabled)
 - Choose Ubuntu 16.04 LTS as your boot disk
 - Check the boxes for **Allow HTTP traffic** and **Allow HTTPS traffic** in the **Firewall** section